PeskyPotato/GrabIt/README.md

 If you do not use the "--sort" flag then it will default to sorting by relevance, otherwise you can use "hot", "top", "new" or "comments".
 While using the search you can also get links by time using the "--time_filter" flag with "all", "day", "hour", "month", "week", or "year".
 Below is an example searching r/DataHoader for "sata fire" sorted by top submissions retrieving links only from the past year.

     python3 RedditGrabber.py DataHoarder --search "sata fire" --sort top --time_filter year

+### Imgur Cookie
+Imgur requires users to login to view NSFW content on their site, therefore if you wish to download such content that has been posted to Reddit you will need to provide the cookie used to verify an Imgur login.

+Using the flag provide the `authautologin` cookie data.
+You can find this cookie in your browser's storage inspector ([Chrome](https://developers.google.com/web/tools/chrome-devtools/storage/cookies), [Edge](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide/storage), [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Storage_Inspector), [Safari](https://support.apple.com/en-gb/guide/safari-developer/dev43453fff5/mac)).

+    python3 RedditGrabber.py --imgur_cookie "abcdefghi9876%jklmnop54321qrstu"

+The cookies is then stored in the `config.json` file for future use.
+If you wish to update the cookie use the command above with the new value.